The Millions (film): Production

-The principal photography of the film was commenced on 9 January 2019 and was shot for a duration of 17 days in various locations of Nigeria in Kaduna, Abuja and Lagos.
-The film was produced by former international model Chika Lann who coincidentally made her debut in Nollywood industry as a filmmaker through this project.
-She also landed a supportive role in the film which also marked her film acting debut.
+Principal photography for the film commenced on 9 January 2019 and lasted for 17 days, with shooting taking place at various locations in Nigeria, including Kaduna, Abuja, and Lagos.

+The film was produced by former international model Chika Lann, who coincidentally made her debut in the Nollywood industry as a filmmaker through this project.
+She also played a supporting role in the film, which marked her acting debut.